- Home

 6. Pain in your jaw, neck, shoulder, or upper back

 Both angina and heart attacks can also cause pain (or pressure, tingling, or numbness) in your back, neck, and jaw.
-Often, the pain or discomfort will spread to these areas from the chest.
+Often, the pain or discomfort will spread from the chest to these areas.

-As with arm pain, health experts recommend phoning an ambulance if arm pain or discomfort doesn’t go away, as it could be caused by a heart attack.
+As with arm pain, health experts recommend phoning for an ambulance if jaw, neck, shoulder, or upper back pain or discomfort doesn’t go away, as it could be caused by a heart attack.

 7. Shortness of breath

-While shortness of breath can be caused by various health conditions, such as anxiety and anaemia, it can also be linked to heart problems – including angina, coronary heart disease, heart failure, arrhythmia, and heart attacks.
+Various health conditions can cause shortness of breath, such as anxiety and anaemia.
+However, it can also be linked to heart problems, including angina, coronary heart disease, heart failure, arrhythmia, and heart attacks.

 These conditions can cause shortness of breath for different reasons.
-For example, if your heart isn’t pumping enough oxygen-rich blood around the body fast enough, your body may respond faster, causing you to feel short of breath.
-Or, if your heart isn’t functioning as it should, fluid may build up in the lungs making it difficult to breathe.
+For example, if your heart isn’t pumping enough oxygen-rich blood around the body fast enough, your body may respond, causing you to feel short of breath.
+Or, if your heart isn’t functioning as it should, fluid may build up in the lungs, making it difficult to breathe.

-Many people dismiss shortness of breath as being down to unfitness or getting older, but the British Heart Foundation advises that if it’s happening when you’re doing normal, everyday activities, it could be a sign of a potential heart condition.
+Many people dismiss shortness of breath as being down to unfitness or getting older.
+But the British Heart Foundation advises that if it’s happening when you’re doing everyday activities, it could be a sign of a heart condition.

-If you can relate to this, it’s important to speak to your doctor as soon as possible, so that if you do have a heart condition, you can get the treatment you need.
-Though, shortness of breath that comes on with other heart attack symptoms (like chest pain or sweating) is reason to call for an ambulance.
+If you can relate to this, it’s important to speak to your doctor so you can get the treatment you need if you have a heart condition.
+However, shortness of breath that comes on with other heart attack symptoms (like chest pain or sweating) is a reason to call for an ambulance.

 8. Swollen ankles

-Heart failure doesn’t mean that your heart doesn’t work, but rather that it’s not working as efficiently as it should and may need some help to do so.
-It usually happens when the heart becomes too stiff or weak and can gradually get worse over time.
+Heart failure doesn’t mean your heart doesn’t work, but rather that it’s not working as efficiently as it should and may need some help.
+It usually happens when the heart becomes too stiff or weak and can gradually worsen over time.

 Legs, ankles, and feet can swell with this condition because when your heart loses some of its pumping power, the reduced force causes tissues to hold more fluid than they should.

-Heart failure can be caused by various factors such as chronic high blood pressure, faulty heart valves, or even genetics.
-While it can’t be cured, the earlier you seek treatment the better, so that symptoms of the disease can be controlled and progression slowed.
+Heart failure can be caused by various factors, such as chronic high blood pressure, faulty heart valves, or genetics.
+While it can’t be cured, the earlier you seek treatment and slow the disease’s progression, the better.

 9. Irregular heartbeat